 Pro Offers best value for screen size in this price bracket

-The X850E has the largest screen size at 65” for the cheapest when compared to its direct competitors - other similar-sized models of its direct competitors cost more.
+The X850E has the largest screen size at 65” for the cheapest when compared to its direct competitors.
+Similarly-sized models from its direct competitors cost much more.

 Pro Great ecosystem of third-party apps

 The X850E runs on Android TV that has access to the Google Play Store.
 The Play Store has a nice selection of apps, but normal Android apps won't work unless they support Android TV.

 The X850E looks fluid thanks to its excellent color uniformity and decent handling of motion.

 It can display large, same-color objects like football fields really well - they will look natural and uniform.

 Fast-moving objects, like football, will also look smooth.
 The panel only requires ~14ms to fully change the pixels color, resulting in fast-moving objects not leaving any trails on the screen, eliminating virtually all motion blur.

 Pro Decent picture quality

 The X850E looks really good in dark scenes, thanks to its decent contrast ratio of 4500:1 and excellent black uniformity.

 It can produce blacks that are 4500 times darker than the brightest white, and the black uniformity is especially good - there’s barely visible flashlighting, where edges of the screen has light on them when displaying a black image, and the screen is evenly bright.
 This makes it perform really well in dark scenes.